Resource Management Act 1991

 You could also call this:

-After you give these documents to the court, you must share copies with the local authority and anyone who made a submission about the matter.
-You should do this as soon as you can after giving them to the court.
-Then, you need to tell the court’s Registrar that you’ve shared the documents.
+You must give a copy of these documents to the local authority and anyone who made a submission on the matter.
+You have to do this as soon as possible after lodging the documents with the court.
+You also need to tell the Registrar when you have given out the documents.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 149U: Consideration of matter by Environment Court
+149U: Consideration of matter by Environment Court, or

 Part 6AA Proposals of national significance